Teqball: European Games

 The European Olympic Committees (EOC) announced an agreement with FITEQ that will see teqball included for the first time in the programme of the European Games in 2023.

-World Rankings
+European Championships

+1st European Teqball Championships, four events was held in 2022 in Poland.

+Ranking system

 FITEQ has World Rankings for singles, doubles and mixed doubles, based on World Ranking points attained in official FITEQ events.
-FITEQ publishes regular updates to its World Rankings, which are used determine the seeding of players into tournaments.
-Last updated on: 22 February 2022.
+FITEQ publishes regular updates to its World Rankings, which are used to determine the seeding of players into tournaments.